4ndyfix/crystal-devbox/README.md

 are also available inside (look at Dockerfile).

-The basic idea behind was to have a completely bundled development environment for using offline or behind a firewall.
+The basic idea behind was to have a completely bundled development environment also for using offline or behind a firewall.
 The running Docker container includes enough X11 stuff for launching UI tools (Firefox & VSCodium).

 Basically all necessary programs, tools and packages are living inside the image/container.